-For active ACLI clients, users initiate a client connection from the VSP switch to another device.
+For active ACLI clients, users initiate a client connection from Virtual Services Platform 4000 to another device.

 For non-active clients, the client exists on the switch and the switch console initiates the request, with no intervention from users after the initial setup.
 For instance, Network Time Protocol (NTP) is a non active client.
 The switch initiates the client request to the central server to obtain the up-to-date time.